TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 22/1 Kings 22.4.md

 ---

-And he said unto Jehoshaphat, Wilt thou go with me to battle to Ramoth-gilead?
-And Jehoshaphat said to the king of Israel, I am as thou art, my people as thy people, my horses as thy horses.
+He said to Jehoshaphat, "Will you go with me to battle to Ramoth Gilead?"
+Jehoshaphat said to the king of Israel, "I am as you are, my people as your people, my horses as your horses."